-Management remains prudent, conservative, and strategic in managing institutional financial affairs to achieve the University's goals of providing educational services to the Charlotte region.
-The overall outlook for the four-year U.S. Higher Education sector, per Moody's Investors Service, remained negative as of December 2018 for the second straight year, reflecting continued low revenue growth across the industry.
-As of August 2019, Moody's retained this outlook.
-Continued financial success at UNC Charlotte will rely on enrollment demand and state support, as two of the most significant drivers of the University's revenue base, along with effective institutional planning and cost containment.
+Management remains prudent, conservative, and strategic in managing the institution's financial affairs to achieve the University's goals of providing educational services to the Charlotte region.
+The overall outlook for the four-year U.S. Higher Education sector, per Moody's Investors Service, was negative as of April 2020, reversing a stable outlook as of December 2019 due to the impact of the coronavirus pandemic.
+COVID-19 is expected to continue to have a significant and uncertain impact on the University's operations and financial health.
+UNC Charlotte will continue to heavily rely on enrollment demand and governmental support as two of the most significant drivers of the University's revenue base, along with effective institutional planning and cost containment.
+Absent new and significant federal relief or vastly altered trajectories of coronavirus-related health and economic trends, COVID-19 is expected to have a large negative impact on North Carolina's budget for at least the next two fiscal years, which will affect appropriations revenue for the University.
+However, the University benefits from its membership in the University of North Carolina (UNC) system through economies of scale, and draws from a diverse tuition base.
+UNC Charlotte is also mindful of controlling expenses with a lower than average spending rate per full-time-equivalent student among the 16 UNC universities, and will benefit from the ability to allocate federal relief funds to expenses needed to manage new operational needs in fiscal year 2021.

-Continued focus on affordability and student outcomes at the state and national level, coupled with UNC Charlotte's emphasis on value for its students, will constrain tuition increases to those that are necessary to meet operational needs, a trend typical among public universities.

-There were no increases in tuition rates and only modest increases in fees for the 2019-20 academic year.
-North Carolina also established a fixed tuition program at all University of North Carolina (UNC) system institutions in 2016 that freezes tuition rates for new resident undergraduate students over a period of continuous enrollment and limits the overall increase in undergraduate student fees to 3% per academic year.
-UNC Charlotte is mindful of controlling expenses and has a lower than average spending rate per full-time-equivalent student among the 16 UNC universities.
+Focus on access, affordability, and student outcomes at the state and national level, coupled with UNC Charlotte's emphasis on value for its students, will constrain tuition increases to those that are necessary to meet operational needs, a trend typical among public universities.
+UNC Charlotte's tuition and fee rates remain low compared to public peers.
+There were no increases in tuition or fee rates for the 2020-21 academic year across the UNC system.
+North Carolina's fixed tuition program, which freezes tuition rates for new resident undergraduate students over a period of continuous enrollment and limits the overall increase in undergraduate student fees to 3% per academic year for all UNC system institutions, was implemented in 2016 and remains in place.

-Overall, UNC Charlotte continues to realize strong enrollment with tuition and fee rates that remain low compared to its public peers.
-The University also benefits from its membership in the UNC system through economies of scale, and draws from a diverse tuition base.
-UNC Charlotte enrolled more than 29,600 students for the Fall 2019 semester, a 19.9% cumulative increase over the past ten years.
+Though tuition and fee rates are constrained, UNC Charlotte continues to realize strong enrollment, even amidst the pandemic.
+UNC Charlotte enrolled more than 30,100 students for the Fall 2020 semester, a record enrollment and a more than 20% cumulative increase over the past ten years.
 UNC Charlotte is the largest university in the continuously growing Charlotte region and remains the only urban research university in the UNC system.
 UNC Charlotte also enrolls more transfer students than any other university in North Carolina and offers more than 160 degree programs to a culturally diverse student population.
+Enrollment growth at UNC Charlotte is expected to continue, and the University continues to plan for a long-term target of 35,000 students.